M4GNV5/PointerScript/LanguageDoc.md

 ## CastExpression
 Creates a struct of a specific type using the provided expression as the memory region.
 This allows interop to C structs.
-This will **not** call the struct constructor Note that this will allocate memory for struct metadata that has to be free'd using 'delete'
+This will **not** call the struct constructor
 ```js
 //'cast' '<' Identifier '>' Expression